czagrzebski/BTree/ BTree.md

     - Check if you combine right first (Pull child's right into itself)
     - Then check if you can combine right (Pull child into child's left neighbor)
     - Change References

+- Testing BTree Removal
+  - Borrow Right (from leaf)
+  - Borrow Left (from leaf)
+  - Combine Right (from leaf)
+  - Combine Left (from left)

+  - Borrow Right (from non-leaf)
+  - Borrow Left (from non-leaf)
+  - Combine Right (from non-leaf)
+  - Combine Left (from non-leaf)

+- Test Free List for BTree